LNAT Essay: Section B

 - Keep sentences short.
 This will enhance clarity and make your arguments more persuasive.

 If you are using a lot of semicolons or employing multiple conjunctions (like ‘and’ or ‘but’) in a single sentence, simplify your approach.

 - Think about how your essay sounds.
 Obviously, you can’t read out loud.
 But by sounding out the words in your head as you write them, you will get a sense of how they flow – and, crucially, whether they make sense.

 - Link your paragraphs together by ending a paragraph with a sentence which leads to the next, or beginning the next with a sentence that ties in with the previous one.
 This will make your writing flow well and will help you with your essay structure.

-- Remember the words of Enrique Jardiel Poncela: “when something can be read without great effort, great effort has gone into its writing.”
+- Make it easy to read.
+In the words of Enrique Jardiel Poncela: “when something can be read without great effort, great effort has gone into its writing.”

-Make it easy for the examiner to follow your arguments and buy into your viewpoint.
+Avoid over descriptive language and jargon.
+The examiner should be able to follow your arguments and buy into your viewpoint easily.